Skip to main content

 • Applicants are normally (though not universally) US or Canadian citizens or US permanent residents.
 Exceptions may be made depending on the stated aims of the applicant regarding their medical school application.
 If you are not a US or Canadian citizen or a US permanent resident, you are invited to include in your personal statement an outline of your plans to gain matriculation into medical school.

-Our previous MS students have often suggested that applicants have experience in an undergraduate or post-baccalaureate Biochemistry course before applying to our program.
-There are two reasons for this suggestion: first, beginning in 2015 the MCAT will incorporate principles of biochemistry into the exam and second, major components of the M1 curriculum already assume a fundamental knowledge of the discipline.
+Previous MS students have suggested that applicants have experience in an undergraduate or post-baccalaureate Biochemistry course before applying to our program, as it is a major component of the M1 curriculum.

 Intranet Login